Golden Globes 2025: Most daring looks on the red carpet

 Jennifer Coolidge

 Jennifer Coolidge’s kind-hearted, hilarious personality was unfortunately masked by her all-black gown at the Golden Globes.
-Rather than stepping out in a colorful, or even sparkly, dress, the performer was covered in a dark garment that didn’t epitomize her bubbly personality.
+Rather than stepping out in a colorful, or even sparkly, dress, the performer was covered in a dark garment that dulled her bubbly personality.

 Elle Fanning